-Waking from a power nap should leave you feeling alert and energised, with you often being unsure whether you fell asleep or not.
+Waking from a power nap should leave you feeling alert and energized, with you often being unsure whether you fell asleep or not.

 Full-Cycle Naps (90 Minutes)

-A nap of ninety minutes, or one full sleep cycle, can help to reduce your sleep deficit if you’re feeling sleep deprived, especially when it’s taken in the 1:00-3:00pm window.
+A nap of 90 minutes, or one full sleep cycle, can help to reduce your sleep deficit if you’re feeling sleep deprived, especially when it’s taken in the 1:00-3:00pm window.

 During a full-cycle nap you’ll experience every sleep stage, starting in stage two (light sleep: NREM), moving to stages three and four (deep, slow-wave sleep), before reaching rapid eye movement (REM) sleep; the dream phase.

-The half-life of caffeine is enormous (upwards of six hours), but it only takes about twenty minutes for your body to start feeling the effects once consumed.
+The half-life of caffeine is enormous (upwards of six hours), but it only takes about 20 minutes for your body to start feeling the effects once consumed.

 When you drink a cup of coffee or black tea (or take a caffeine supplement) before a power nap you should feel the caffeine start to kick in as you wake.